Definition

 What is the Mitre ATT&CK framework?

 The framework evaluation criteria are specific to each organization using it and focus on the details of a specific cybersecurity approach.
-The results of the evaluations are, therefore, noncompetitive; organizations cannot use results to gain a business advantage over other organizations that have been evaluated.
+The results of the evaluations are, therefore, noncompetitive; organizations can't use results to gain a business advantage over other organizations that have been evaluated.

 The framework and knowledge base were created and are curated by Mitre, a not-for-profit security research organization.
 The knowledge base is an ongoing project.
-It contains analyses based on real-world events that organizations can reference when developing threat models and methodologies, and it grows as organizations contribute their knowledge of cyberthreats to the knowledge base.
+It contains analyses based on real-world events that organizations can reference when developing threat models and methodologies, and it grows as organizations contribute their knowledge of cyberthreats.
 The knowledge base, in turn, informs the framework.
+Mitre aims to foster a stronger overall cybersecurity community with these free offerings.

 Use cases